samarasofe/samarasofe/README.md

 About:

-🌏 I love traveling and adopting myself to new culture; <br>
+🌏 I love traveling and adapting myself to new cultures; <br>

 🪕 Ukulele beginner; <br>